 What do we know about the design?

-Even without the masts, the controversial vessel will exceed the Koningshaven Bridge’s 131-ft clearance and disputes are still ongoing over how to proceed on setting sail from Rotterdam this summer.
+The controversial vessel was set to exceed the Koningshaven Bridge’s 131-ft clearance and had to be towed to a different shipyard where it will be completed.
 With so much space, the yacht will be able to comfortably host 18 guests, plus a crew of 40 to cater to their every whim.

 How about the interiors?

-While it’s highly unlikely we’ll get a look inside Jeff Bezos’ new vessel any time soon, the interiors onboard Y271 are reported to be inspired by Eos – a 305-ft yacht that belongs to his close friend, the founder and former CEO of Fox, Barry Diller.
+While it’s highly unlikely we’ll get a look inside Jeff Bezos’s new vessel any time soon, the interiors onboard Koru are reported to be inspired by Eos – a 305-ft yacht that belongs to his close friend, the founder and former CEO of Fox, Barry Diller.

 The interiors onboard Eos were created by the late François Catroux, known for his glamorous designs for the world’s most notable royals, aristocrats and media moguls.
 Like Diller, when Bezos decks out his new yacht, one thing is certain: no expense will be spared.